 Trial Objectives and Outline

-I. The primary objective of this study is to determine the safety of trigriluzole in combination with PD-1 inhibiting antibodies, and to define a maximum tolerated dose (MTD) of trigriluzole in combination therapy.
+I. To determine the safety of trigriluzole in combination with PD-1 inhibiting antibodies, and to define a maximum tolerated dose (MTD) of trigriluzole in combination therapy.

 I. To characterize the efficacy of the combination therapy.

 II.
 To identify markers of response to trigriluzole in the tumor microenvironment.

 OUTLINE: This is a dose-escalation study of trigriluzole.

 Patients receive trigriluzole orally (PO) every other day (QOD), twice daily (BID), every morning (QAM) or every bedtime (QHS) on days -14 to -1.
 Patients then receive nivolumab intravenously (IV) over 60 minutes every 2 weeks beginning week 1 and trigriluzole PO QOD, BID, QAM or QHS.
 Once the MTD of trigriluzole with nivolumab is identified, patients receive pembrolizumab IV over 30 minutes every 3 weeks beginning week 1 and trigriluzole PO.
 Treatment repeats for up to 1 year in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 12 weeks for up to 3 years.